raizen74/aws-sysops/README.md

 **Enhanced Networking**

+Available in new generation (t3).
 Consider using enhanced networking for the following scenarios:

 - If your packets-per-second rate reaches its ceiling, consider moving to enhanced networking.
 If your rate reaches its ceiling, you've likely reached the upper thresholds of the virtual network interface driver.